tschettervictor/truenas-iocage-guacamole/README.md

 Visit the [Caddy download page](https://caddyserver.com/download) to see the DNS authentication plugins currently available.
 To build Caddy with your desired plugin, use the last part of the "Package" on that page as DNS_PLUGIN in your `guacamole-config` file.
 E.g., if the package name is `github.com/caddy-dns/cloudflare`, you'd set `DNS_PLUGIN=cloudflare`.
 From that page, there are also links to the documentation for each plugin, which will describe what credentials are needed.
 If your provider needs only an API token (as is the case with Cloudflare, and apparently with DNSPod and Gandi), you'll likely be able to set `DNS_TOKEN=long_api_token` in the `guacamole-config` file and not need to do anything else.
 If your provider requires different credentials, you'll need to modify the Caddyfile to account for them.

 ### Notes
-- Reinstalls work as expected when all the files are present.
+- Reinstalls work as expected when the previous database is present.
-- The way this script handles passwords for old database is by storing them in a directory that can be accessed when reinstalling.
-If you try to reinstall without them, guacamole will not work and will show error.
 - This script copies the default server.xml file with the addition of the remoteIpHeader Valve, with the value set to 127.0.0.1 This is necessary for guacamole to properly log sessions with the correct IP.
 If set behind another reverse proxy, this value can be changed to the proxy IP, or alternately , the Caddyfile can be edited to trust the reverse proxy.
 The file is at `/usr/local/apache-tomcat-9.0/conf/server.xml`
 - Guacamole Trusted Proxy https://guacamole.apache.org/doc/gug/reverse-proxy.html
 - Caddy Trusted Proxy https://caddyserver.com/docs/caddyfile/options#trusted-proxies